Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Density and Pressure Profiles

-where $R_s$ is taken as the surface of tension and $\sigma_s$ from integration of the pressure profiles can also be checked against the values obtained from the local curvature estimation, detailed in the next section.
-Some data for each curvature case are presented in Table~\ref{table:3}.
+where $R_s$ is taken as the surface of tension and $\sigma_s$ from the integration of the pressure profiles can also be checked against the values obtained from the local curvature estimation, as detailed in the next section.
+Some of the data for each curvature case are listed in Table~\ref{table:3}.

-The surface tension as an excess free energy is related to the excess entropy via $\sigma_s = - S_eT$, as the excess energy can be neglected due to small density change in the interfacial region~\cite{harsha}.
-Because the surfaces sampled to obtain the pressure profiles is larger than that of the entropy calculation, the excess surface free energy is scaled down proportionally to the $S_e$ interface.
+The surface tension as an excess free energy is related to the excess entropy via $\sigma_s = - S_eT$, as the excess energy can be neglected because of the small density change in the interfacial region~\cite{harsha}.
+Because the surfaces sampled to obtain the pressure profiles are larger than those of the entropy calculation, the excess surface free energy is scaled down proportionally to the $S_e$ interface.
 The excess entropy $S_e$ in the convex case is $S_e(convex) = -0.076$, while $S_e(concave) = 0.20$ at $T^{*}=0.3$, which compare well with $\sigma_s(convex) = 0.054$ and $\sigma_s(concave) = -0.065$ from Table~\ref{table:3}.

-After the initial quenching to the liquid-liquid phase separation in the supercooled region, the coarsening kinetics is driven by the reduction of the surface tension.
-Given the complex morphology of the interfaces, our curvature dependent surface tension calculations may present a concrete method for the calculation of viscosity as a function of temperature.
+After the initial quenching of the liquid-liquid phase separation in the supercooled region, the coarsening kinetics are driven by the reduction in the surface tension.
+Given the complex morphology of the interfaces, our curvature dependent surface tension calculations may present a concrete method for calculating viscosity as a function of temperature.